lihongweiseu/LSTM/README.md

-# Codes for the paper "A hybrid structural modeling approach leveraging long short-term memory neural network model and physical model"
+# Codes for the paper "Dynamic modeling and substructuring analysis leveraging long short-term memory neural network model"
 ---  Coded in the MATLAB Simulink environment and Python environment utilizing the powerful deep learning library PyTorch.
 ## Numerical examples
 ### Numerical examples in Section 2 (device modeling)